GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 cp env.txt .env
 ```

+3. Please review the following configurations that are unique for your environment:

+* `backend/.env`
+* `backend/config.ts`

-3. You can start the back-end server with the below command.
+4. You can start the back-end server with the below command.
 It will start your app in development mode at http://localhost:8080

 ```
 cd backend && npm run watch